quayle/command/README.md

 Above code allows us to:

-Parameters wrapped in Required class, have validator which checks if argument
+Parameters wrapped in Required class, have validator which checks if argument is
+passed:

     $ ./a.out
     *Input values* is required